-At a first glance, this paragraph seems to be targeted at the music industry, however the proposed agreement does not define “authors” anywhere in the document.
+At first glance, this paragraph seems to be targeted at the music industry, however, the proposed agreement does not define “authors” anywhere in the document.
 An individual who writes software is an author, and I am therefore concerned that this might also apply to us who work in security – and if this is the case, it can actually cause a lot of problems.
 If the clause does exclude legal usage, meaning that reverse engineering malware – which is using obfuscation techniques might not in itself be illegal – can the same be said for the tools we depend on to do our job?

-Point six states that any tool designed for the purpose of circumventing an effective technological measure, or has only a limited commercial significant purpose other than circumventing an effective technological measure, should be deemed illegal.
+Point six states that any tool designed for the purpose of circumventing an effective technological measure, or has only a limited commercially significant purpose other than circumventing an effective technological measure, should be deemed illegal.
 This also appears to cover disassemblers and other similar analytical tools that are essential for the reverse engineering of malware.

 I may be wrong, but if this is the case, I believe it will also be a threat for free software because if reverse engineering, or the software that is required to perform it, is deemed illegal, it would be impossible for free software to allow interoperability.
-Even worse, without reverse engineering we cannot have antivirus definitions and no Intrusion systems detection rules, as these also depend on malware analysis.
+Even worse, without reverse engineering, we cannot have antivirus definitions and no Intrusion systems detection rules, as these also depend on malware analysis.

 Since this is a treaty, and each country has to enact legislation to comply with the treaty, it is extremely hard to get clear-cut answers.
 Reverse engineering and disassembling have long been a big issue for developers.
-Console manufactures have a strong interest in ensuring that any Anti-Circumvention law will apply to consoles as well.
+Console manufacturers have a strong interest in ensuring that any Anti-Circumvention law will apply to consoles as well.
 All this adds to my concern that the treaty may have negative repercussions on the security industry and those who work in it.